* Ansar al-Sharia militants also capture central city of al-Odayn

 * Fighting follows Shi‘ite Houthi rebel push into central Yemen

-* Conflict rattles oil-exporting giant Saudi Arabia nearby
+* Conflict rattles neighbouring oil-exporting giant Saudi Arabia (Updates with suicide bombing, Ansar al-Sharia statements)

 By Mohammed Ghobari

-Houthi forces have since advanced into central Yemen and taken on Sunni tribesmen and al Qaeda militants, who regard the Houthis as heretics.
-Fighting has flared in several provinces, alarming the world’s No. 1 oil exporter Saudi Arabia next door.
+Houthi forces have fanned out into central and western Yemen, posing a challenge to Sunni tribesmen and al Qaeda militants, who regard the Houthis as heretics.
+Fighting has flared in several provinces.

-Ansar al-Sharia said in a report from the al-Orsh area in al-Bayda that “dozens of Houthis” have been killed or wounded in battles since Sunday evening.
-“The battles are continuing until this moment,” the report added.
+Ansar al-Sharia said in a report from the al-Orsh area in al-Bayda that “dozens of Houthis” have been killed or wounded in battles since Sunday evening, and that two of its fighters were killed in Ibb.

-Radda, with a population of 60,000, has long been a stronghold of Ansar, which includes many fighters from local tribes who are up in arms over the new presence of Houthi rebels in the mainly Sunni-populated region.
+Radda, with a population of 60,000, has long been a stronghold of Ansar, which includes many fighters from local tribes who are up in arms over the presence of Houthi rebels in the mainly Sunni region.

 There is growing international concern about Yemen’s turmoil because of its proximity to Saudi Arabia and international shipping lanes, as well as the risk of al Qaeda using the country as a springboard for attacks abroad.